 Trying to decide whether Elementor is the best page builder for your WordPress site?
 In our Elementor review, we hope to give you the information you need to make your decision.
 Our review includes the features you’ll find in Elementor 3.12 and Elementor Pro 3.12, so you you’ll have a good overview of most things this plugin can do.

-Launched in 2016, Elementor has quickly shot up the charts and is now active on over 5,000,000+ websites while maintaining an impressive 96% rating on 5313 reviews at WordPress.org.
+Launched in 2016, Elementor quickly shot up the charts and grew over the years to the point where it now has a massive user base.
+How massive?
+Well, it’s active on over 5,000,000+ websites!
+This is all while maintaining an impressive 92% rating on 6660 reviews at WordPress.org.

 Keep reading our Elementor review for help deciding whether you should join those 5,000,000 other users.

 Elementor helps you add advanced styling, layout, and design elements to your WordPress content without requiring you to know code.
 In the new Elementor Pro version, you can even design your entire WordPress theme also without needing to know any code.

 On a more specific note, Elementor is a visual drag and drop page builder plugin.
 There are two parts to that description, so let’s parse each:

 - Visual means that when you design your content, you see exactly what your visitors will see.
 There’s never any confusion about how your page will look once you publish it.

 - Drag and drop means that you can move around various design elements – like buttons, forms, or images – just by dragging and dropping them.
 No code required!

 The end result is a tool that helps you make your WordPress site look the way you want it to without the need to learn code (or hire a developer).